French Directory: Tide turns: French successes (September 1799)

 The military position of France, which seemed disastrous during the summer, improved greatly in September.
-On 19 September, General Brune won a victory over the British-Russian army in the Netherlands at Castricum.
-On 18 October, besieged by Brune at Alkmaar, the British-Russian forces under the Duke of York agreed to withdraw.
-In Switzerland, a Russian Empire Army had split into two.
+On 19 September, General Brune won a victory over an Anglo-Russian army in the Netherlands at Castricum.
+On 18 October, besieged by Brune at Alkmaar, the Anglo-Russian forces under the Duke of York agreed to withdraw.
+In Switzerland, a Russian Army had split into two.
 On 25–26 September, the French army in Switzerland, led by André Masséna, defeated one part of the Russian army under Alexander Rimsky-Korsakov at the Second Battle of Zurich, and forced the rest of the Russian army, under Suvorov, into disastrous retreat across the Alps to 'Italy'.
-Suvorov was furious at the Austrians, blaming them for not supporting his troops, and he urged the Czar to withdraw his forces from the war.
+Suvorov was furious at the Austrians, blaming them for not supporting his troops, and he urged the Tsar to withdraw his forces from the war.

-The royalist uprising in the west of France, planned to accompany the British-Russian-Austrian offensive, was also a failure.
+The royalist uprising in the west of France, planned to accompany the Anglo-Russian-Austrian offensive, was also a failure.
 The Chouans briefly seized Le Mans on 14 October and Nantes on 19 October, but they were quickly driven out by the French Army, and the rebellion had collapsed by 29 October.